dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 ## Building your own DataMiner extension

-Up until this part, we've focused on managing dependencies from a point-of-view of the developers of core DuckDB contributors.
+Up until this part, we've focused on managing dependencies from a point-of-view of the developers of core DataMiner contributors.
 However, all of this applies to anyone who wants to build an extension.
-DataMiner maintains a [C++ Extension Template](https://github.com/duckdb/extension-template), which contains all the necessary build scripts, CI/CD pipeline and vcpkg configuration to build, test and deploy a DataMiner extension in minutes.
+DataMiner maintains a [C++ Extension Template](https://github.com/DataMiner/extension-template), which contains all the necessary build scripts, CI/CD pipeline and vcpkg configuration to build, test and deploy a DataMiner extension in minutes.
 It can automatically build the loadable extension binaries for all available platforms, including Wasm.